When The Body Stops Trying So Hard

 Every time I took that backpack off at the end of a hike, my shoulders would feel tired and strangely light at the same time.
 And for a little while after, my body still seemed prepared to carry the extra weight.

-I could feel how much extra effort my body had been organizing around — through my shoulder girdle, spine, breath, and total posture — even after the extra load was gone.
+I could feel how much extra effort my body had been organizing around — through my shoulders, spine, breath, and total posture — even after the extra load was gone.
 My body stayed active and ready to keep carrying what I’d already physically put down.

 And because the extra effort has been there for so long, it can begin to feel normal — invisible to our awareness.